iter8-tools/mlops/README.md

 ### A) Create fashionmnist tensorflow models from jupyter notebook

-Running [this notebook](https://github.com/iter8-tools/mlops/blob/master/tfserving.ipynb) requires python3 with and requires the tensorflow and jupyter notebook packages.
+Running [this notebook](https://github.com/iter8-tools/mlops/blob/master/tfserving.ipynb) requires python3 and tensorflow and jupyter notebook packages.
 You can create a python3 virtual environment, install the required packages, and open the notebook as follows.

 1. `git clone git://github.com/iter8-tools/mlops.git`
 2. `cd mlops`